What It Could Mean if Your Hands are Always Cold

 Having cold hands all the time can be caused by your age, body type—or it could be something more serious.

-If your fingers get chilly all year round—even in the peak of summer—you’re not alone.
-Many people get cold hands during all of the seasons, due to a number of causes, from genetics—the tendency runs in families—to chronic illnesses.
+If your hands are always cold—even in the peak of summer—you’re not alone.
+Many people get chilly fingers during all of the seasons, due to a number of causes, from genetics—the tendency runs in families—to chronic illnesses.

 Common benign reasons you might experience this discomfort include being elderly (more likely to have a slower metabolism) and being thin (less muscle and fat for insulation).
 For some people, lifestyle changes can help: avoiding nicotine and caffeine, which constrict your blood vessels, and getting regular exercise to improve circulation.
 For an instant fix, try jumping in place, shaking your hands or simply bundling up in warmer clothing.

 If your hands are regularly cold or numb, however, it’s a good idea to see a doctor to rule out more serious causes.
 Cold hands are one of the symptoms of both anemia and hypothyroidism.
+(Learn to spot more silent signs of anemia.)
 Diabetes, which reduces blood circulation, can also trigger it.
 And if your heart is weak from heart disease, your body may prioritize sending blood to your core over your limbs.

 For many others, cold hands are a sign they have a largely harmless condition called Raynaud’s disease.
 When any of us goes out in the cold, our bodies activate the muscles in our smallest blood vessels to make them even smaller—a survival mechanism to keep blood, and thus warmer temperatures, in our core.
 For people with Raynaud’s, this reaction is too strong, and instead of just a bit less blood going to their fingers, far too little gets there.